 The Odyssey School of Denver is a charter school, a Denver Public School based on the Expeditionary Learning educational model.
 There are more than 160 Expeditionary Learning schools nationally – located in both urban and rural areas.
-The 2013-14 enrollment is 233 students.
-There are 26 students in each class grades K-8: one kindergarten classroom, one grade 1 classroom, two classrooms grades 2/3, two classrooms grades 4/5, one classroom grade 6, and two classrooms grades 7/8.
+The 2020-2021 enrollment is 262 students.
+We have two kindergarten classrooms with 20 students each, two 1st grade classrooms with 20 students each and our 2nd-8th grade classes each have 26 students.
+We are currently in year one of our expansion plan.

 Odyssey School of Denver is a diverse, public, K-8 Expeditionary Learning school.
 We teach students how to learn through a focus on academic achievement, critical thinking and social responsibility, preparing them for high school and beyond.